-The announcement trailer suggests a much darker Bloodlines than the original
+The announcement trailer really sets a darker tone for Bloodlines 2.

 We move on from the city of lost angels to the Pacific northwest—Seattle.
 Here, the vampire community has been fragmented, and several factions are vying for power all at once.
 At the start of Bloodlines 2, your character is caught up in the middle of a mass embrace—a group of vampires kidnapping and forcibly turning humans into vampires.
 It's a huge no-no to even turn one human into a vampire without permission from a city's Primogen (clan leader) or Prince (ruler of a city).
 If you get caught, it usually means the final death for both the sire and their childe.